Add a project manually

 4. Do one of the following:

-• Select New Customer and enter the Company Name.
+• Select New Customer and do the following:

-The default tax code is usually blank for US clients.
+The default tax code is typically left blank for US clients.
 The default payment terms can be updated in the company profile form if not specified in the wizard.
 These terms are relevant only when creating prime invoices.

 5. Select Next.